Rule 5. Supper

 The average half-life of caffeine is 4–5 hours, but the effect can be longer, for a full eight hours.
 Therefore, if you want to avoid the effect of caffeine on sleep, do not drink coffee, tea, and other caffeinated drinks after 1200–1400.

 Alcohol.
 Alcohol is a very high-calorie product.
 Although alcohol accelerates the process of falling asleep, it also reduces the quality of sleep, especially in the second half of the night, increases snoring, causes dehydration, and can cause insomnia with frequent use.
 Go to bed sober.

 Less tyramine.
 Do not eat foods that contain a lot of biogenic amines, such as tyramine, for supper.
 They increase the secretion of adrenaline and worsen sleep.
-Tyramine is found in chocolate, wine, sauces, cheese and in some protein and dairy semi-finished products.
+Tyramine is found in chocolate, wine, sauces, cheese, and in some protein and semi-finished dairy products.

 Pleasure in the evening.
 Plan some pleasant activities for your evening out in advance and do them even if you are reluctant.
 This principle is the base of the method of behavioral activation, which is very effective in depression.
 Your hobby, communication with family and friends, and any other noncaloric pleasure will help.
 When we get tired, we can refuse to communicate and choose not to do stuff that’s good for us.
 When the brain is deprived of emotional nourishment, it searches for other ways to fill its deficit and finds it in food!
 I often see that evening hunger frequently has emotional roots.